barrettotte/IBMi-Book/preface/about.md

 Additionally, learning how to program in completely foreign territory will make learning other programming languages/systems much easier.

-## Expectations
-As stated above, I am not an encyclopedia of IBMi knowledge.
-The more I learn about the IBMi, the less I feel like I know; **This could very well be the blind leading the blind**.

-## Requirements
-* Ability to program in multiple languages and learn from example.
-* Access to an IBMi system with OS **V7R3+** (sorry I don't have experience in previous OS versions)
-* The hunger to learn

 ## The Most Valuable Advice
 **"Just keep drinking the IBMi Kool-Aid." - [Ryan Eberly](https://github.com/ryaneberly)**